 If you’re a diehard burger lover, chances are you’ve already crisscrossed the country digging your teeth into the best burgers in NYC, the best burgers in Los Angeles and the best burgers in Austin.
 But the beauty of this burger-lovin’ nation is that there’s an excellent patty just waiting for you in each and every state of the union.
 So get in your car or book a plane ticket and dig into the best burgers in America.

 Best burgers in America

 In 2014, after nearly a decade of cooking only 24 cheeseburgers per night and serving them exclusively after 10pm, chef Linton Hopkins decided to give the people what they wanted.
 Namely, more cheeseburgers.
-The Kraft American–topped double patty, made with a 50-50 blend of brisket and grass-fed chuck, is now a regular menu item at this perpetually buzzy Buckhead gastropub.
+The Kraft American—a double patty made with a 50-50 blend of brisket and grass-fed chuck—is now a regular menu item at his perpetually buzzy Buckhead gastropub, Holeman & Finch Public House.
 In 2015, Hopkins satisfied burger-hungry Atlantans yet again by launching a spinoff counter, H&F Burger, at hip food hall Ponce City Market.